ChainSafe/chainbridge-docs/docs/guides/handlers-migration-guide.md

 In this guide, we're going to walk through the steps necessary for a bridge administrator to complete when a customized ERC20/721/generic handler is to be used instead of the default ERC20/721/generic handler.

-**NOTE:** this includes token migration as well as registering a new handler address.
+**Note:** this includes token migration as well as registering a new handler address.

 ### Table of Contents